amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 ## 497                                age maritalStatus..Never.married -0.5343590 0
 ```
 <BR>
-The top correlated pair (sex..Female and sex.Male), as seen above, won't be of much use to us as they are the only two levels of the same factor.
+The top correlated pair (sex..Female and sex.Male), as seen above, won't be of much use as they are the only two levels of the same factor.
 We need to process this a little further to be of practical use.
 We create a single vector of variable names by filtering those with an absolute correlation of 0.2 or higher against the outcome variable of ``Income``:

 ```r
 selectedSub <- subset(corList, (abs(cor) > 0.2 & j == 'Income'))